cobudget-old/cobudget/README.md

 [We are following this angular style guide](https://github.com/toddmotto/angularjs-styleguide)

-Testing stack is Chai, Mocha, Sinon

-Integration tests using protractor are in features
+Testing stack is Chai, Mocha, Sinon and integration tests using protractor are in `features`

+The initial angular prototype is in `prototype` we will be pulling out and reusing as much of that code into master as we go.

+###Don't push to master - feature branches and pull requests please.

 #### Configuration